dimichgh/hystrix-dashboard/README.md

 The stream will can be served by /hystrix.stream if this module is used within the same runtime where service metrics is generated.

-The stream will listen on process events with the configured topic (by default it will use 'hystrix:metrics')
+The stream will listen on process events with the configured topic (by default it will use 'hystrix:metrics'.)

 Here's an example how you can link dashboard to the real metrics for services based on [hystrixjs](https://www.npmjs.com/package/hystrixjs) module: